libtom/tomsfastmath/README.md

 tomsfastmath
 ============

-See doc/tfm.pdf for a detailed documentation
+See doc/tfm.pdf for a detailed documentation (https://github.com/libtom/tomsfastmath/releases/download/v0.13.1/tfm-0.13.1.pdf for a recent release).

 Project Status